mfeinLearn/react-hooks-hogwild/NOTES.md

 [x] BONUS: Allow users to hide hogs (not delete them, just hide them from view!)

-[] BONUS: Add a form to allow users to add new hogs to the page
+[x] BONUS: Add a form to allow users to add new hogs to the page

+[x] Implement Semantic Cards for each hog

+[x] extra debug: render the weight

-- create a form
+- [x] create a form
-- add new hogs
+- [x] add new hogs

+TO DO:
+[] add more hooks
+[] convert function components to class components